ClareJolly-Learning/70-480/other-resources/exam-prep-vid.md

 ### Application cache

-Caching certain files and what files to fallback to
+Caching certain files and what files to fallback to.

 ```
 CACHE MANIFEST
 #VERSION 1.0

+// Files to cache in case of disconnection
 CACHE:
 /index.html/styles/site.css
 /images/logo.jpg

+// Paths to ALWAYS use the connected version
 NETWORK:
 /members

+// If can't access a particular location, fallback to another file
 FALLBACK:
 /details/ /offline.html
 ```